Summerlin, Nevada: Higher education

 However, Summerlin is also located within 10 miles of the College of Southern Nevada's main campus (CSN - Charleston), within 20 miles of the University of Nevada, Las Vegas (UNLV), and within 30 miles of Nevada State College (NSC).

 Infrastructure

+Governance

+In addition to local government (either the City of Las Vegas or Clark County depending on jurisdiction), Summerlin is divided into community associations covering the north, south, west, and center, as well as separate community associations for Sun City Summerlin and the two gated country club developments (Siena and Red Red Country Club).
+Homeowners and business owners contribute into each community association through monthly dues.
+The four main community associations contribute into and send representatives to the Summerlin Council, which is the owner and operator of the community centers and adjoining parks, swimming pools, and sports facilities in the community.
+In addition, individual villages or townhome developments may have their own homeowners associations to govern their neighborhoods.
+Properties are also in a special improvement district to pay for public infrastructure, which is assessed annually as a bond payment.

 Healthcare

 The Summerlin Hospital Medical Center, a private hospital operated by the Valley Health System, provides 485 beds to the local community.
 It is an accredited Chest Pain Center and Primary Stroke Center.
 Other features include: the Children's Medical Center, the Breast Care Center, the Cancer Center, the Rehab Center, and the Robotic Surgery Center.
 Its 40-acre campus is located in The Crossings village of Summerlin North.